 A student who has registered for Graduation Project or Master's Thesis in the semester that he/she intends to graduate may, for various reasons, decide later in the semester that he/she would like to submit the project or thesis in a subsequent semester.

-In such cases the student must submit, in lieu of the project or thesis, a letter to the Center for Academic Affairs indicating her/his intention not to submit a project or a thesis.
-The deadline for submitting the letter is the same as the submission deadline for the Graduation Project or Master's Thesis.
-The grade of "W" will appear on the student's transcript for coursework in that semester.
-However, this grade will not be calculated into the student's GPA and will not appear on the official transcript that the student receives after graduation.
+- (a) After the course withdrawal period is over, the student must submit, in lie of the project or thesis, a letter to the Center for Academic Affairs indicating the intention not to submit a project or theses.
+The deadline for submitting the letter is the same as the submission deadline for the Graduation Project or Master's Thesis. - (b) In principle, withdrawal is not permitted after the submission of the project or the thesis.
+Only when the project or the thesis is submitted, but is before the screening and the student has a legitimate reason to want to withdraw the submission and from the related course(s), there is a possibility that the student may submit a letter to the Center for Academic Affairs, after getting approval from the Director and the advisor.
+In this case, a student must specify the reason of withdrawal.

-2. GRADING
+In the cases noted above, if the request is approved, the grade "W" will appear on the student's transcript for coursework in that semester.
+However, this grade will not be calculated into the student's GPA and will not appear on the official transcript.

+2. GRADINGGrading and evaluation criteria are as follows:

+1

 grade points QPI criteria

-А 100~90 4.0 EXCELLENT
+A 100~90 4.0 EXCELLENT

 В 89~80 3.0 GOOD

 pass С 79~70 2.0 SATISFACTORY

-• D 69~60 1.0 PASSING
+D 69~60 1.0 PASSING

-evaluated Р - PASSING
+evalu P PASSING

-lated fail F 59 or below 0 FAILURE (did not show results satisfying passing level in a course with passing grades of "A", "B", "C", "D")
+evaluated F 59 or 59 or below 0 FAILURE (did not show results satisfying passing level in a course with passing grades of "A", "B", "C", "D")

-Х NOT PASSING (did not show results satisfying passing level in a course with passing grade of "P")
+fail X NOT PASSING (did not show results satisfying passing level in a course with passing grade of "P")

 not ev Withdrawal W Withdrew from course during designated course withdrawal period

-evaluated Transfer credits approved Ν TRANSFERRED FROM OTHER UNIVERSITIES (Approved as credits equivalent to those earned at Sophia up to 10 credits)
+evaluated Transfer credits approved N TRANSFERRED FROM OTHER UNIVERSITIES (Approved as credits equivalent to those earned at Sophia up to 10 credits)